Top tips to boost your immunity

 Manage your stress levels

-It’s understandable to be stressed in these strange and uncertain times, but chronic (continued) stress exposes your body to a steady stream of hormones that affect the immune system.
+While stress and stressful situations are a part of everyone’s lives and cannot be avoided, chronic (continued) stress exposes your body to a steady stream of hormones that affect the immune system.
 Although you may not be able to get rid of your stress, you can get better at managing it.
 Exercise is a great way to work off some steam and boost your happy hormones, endorphins.
-Mindfulness practices activities like meditation, journalling, gardening, drawing and yoga can also help relieve stress and anxiety to keep your immune system functioning properly.
+Mindfulness practices activities like meditation, journaling, gardening, drawing and yoga can also help relieve stress and anxiety to keep your immune system functioning properly.

-As well as aiding reducing stress and better sleep, regular moderate exercise such as brisk walking, cycling, jogging or swimming helps your immune cells regenerate.
+As well as helping to reduce stress and increase better quality sleep, regular moderate exercise such as brisk walking, cycling, jogging or swimming helps your immune cells regenerate.
 Aim for at least 150 minutes of moderate exercise per week, or roughly 30 minutes per day – why not use our free Places Locker app to track and support the activity you do?
 Its built-in GPS system tracks you when you’re walking, running or cycling, and there are lots of home workouts on the Virtual Studio to suit all ages and abilities, whether your goal is stress busting, weight management or simply moving a bit more.

 Your lifestyle can affect how well your immune system can protect you from germs, viruses, and chronic illness, so it has never been more important to eating well, get adequate sleep, manage your stress levels and build regular exercise into your routine.